BlueRiverInteractive/robovm-ios-bindings/README.md

 ### Binding global values

-Global values in Obj-C can be identified by the `extern` keyword.
+Global values in Obj-C can be identified by the `extern` and the `const` keyword.
 For example:

 ```objc